 The neuroscience of why dopamine scrolling grips so fast

 Dopamine is often described as pleasure, but it is more accurate to think of it as a motivation and salience signal.
 It helps the brain identify what matters and what to pursue.
-The feed keeps you engaged by turning “maybe” into a steady drip of possibility: the following clip might be better, the following headline could explain something, and the subsequent post might make you feel seen.
+The feed keeps you engaged by turning “maybe” into a steady drip of possibility: the following clip might be better, the following headline.

 Each swipe is a prediction.
 Your brain predicts a payoff and then checks whether that prediction was correct.
 That checking process is the hook.
 In a swipe loop, you are not chasing joy; you are chasing the possibility that the next clip will finally land.
 When you are stressed or exhausted, uncertainty feels louder, and the brain becomes more eager for a quick state change.
-That is why this pattern often spikes at the end of the day.
+That is why this pattern often spikes ultimately.

 Variable reward loops and the “one more” urge

-The strongest habit loops are built on variable rewards.
+The strongest habit loops are built on seven neuroscience strategies for lasting habit formation.
 You do not get the same payoff every time, so the brain keeps checking.
 Most clips are average, some are boring, and then one hits perfectly.
 That “hit” teaches your nervous system to keep searching.

 This is why curating “better content” does not solve the problem.
 Better content can strengthen the loop.
 The leverage point is not content quality.
 It is reducing the compulsive checking that variable rewards create.